oncody/civ-board-game-2010/README.md

 ## Trade Phase
 Everyone should do this phase at the same time

-1. Gather trade
-    * Add together the number of trade icons in all of your cities' outskirts
-        * All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)
+1. Gather Trade: Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy army or scout figure.
+All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
+Increment your trade dial equal to the total number of trade icons
-    * Do not add trade icons on any square that is blockaded by your opponent
-    * Increment your trade dial equal to the total number of trade icons

 1. Trade with other players
     * Points of trade
     * Culture tokens
     * Resource tokens
     * Culture event cards
-        * If you ever exceed your hand size, you must immediately discard down to it before you can play any culture event cards

 ## City Management Phase
 Players take turns doing this phase